LinuxCommandLibrary

 -u fd

-Read from file descriptor fd instead of standard input.
+Reads lines from the file descriptor fd instead of standard input.
+If fd is omitted, 0 (stdin) is used.

-The name of the array to store the lines in.
-If not specified, the default array name is MAPFILE.
+The name of the indexed array variable to be populated.
+If omitted, the default array MAPFILE is used.

 DESCRIPTION